 About Me

-I am a physician scientist who specializes in lymphoma.
-I obtained a BA in Integrative Biology at University of California, Berkeley where I received the Highest Distinction in General Scholarship, followed by an MD degree at University of California, Davis, School of Medicine.
-I received my residency training at University of Washington and completed a fellowship in Hematology and Oncology at University of Washington and Fred Hutchinson Cancer Research Center.
-I am the recipient of Lymphoma Research Foundation (LRF) Fellowship Award and American Cancer Society Mentored Research Scholar Grant (ACS-MRSG) Award In Applied and Clinical Research, Tumor Biology and Genomics.
-I was also elected as the HemOnc Today’s NextGen Innovator.
+As a physician-scientist specializing in lymphoma, I built a strong foundation in both research and clinical practice.
+I received a BA in Integrative Biology with Highest Distinction in General Scholarship from the University of California, Berkeley, followed by an MD from the University of California, Davis, School of Medicine.
+My post-doctoral training included residency at the University of Washington and a fellowship in Hematology and Oncology at the University of Washington and Fred Hutchinson Cancer Research Center.
+I am a recipient of the Lymphoma Research Foundation Fellowship Award and the American Cancer Society Mentored Research Scholar Grant (ACS-MRSG) Award in Tumor Biology and Genomics.
+I was also elected as HemOnc Today’s NextGen Innovator.
+My current research is supported by the Leukemia Lymphoma Society Translational Research Program (LLS-TRP), the Follicular Lymphoma Foundation, and the Institute for Follicular Lymphoma Innovation.

-I am currently the Vice Chair for Research in the Department of Hematologic Oncology and Blood Disorders and also Co-Leader for the Signaling and Biotechnology (SBT) Program at Wake Forest Baptist Comprehensive Cancer Center.
-I've been the principal investigator of numerous clinical trials and translational research projects, and as a medical oncologist, I am dedicated to providing the best care to my patients.
+Currently, I serve as Vice Chair for Research in the Department of Hematologic Oncology and Blood Disorders and Co-Leader for the Translational Oncology (TO) Program at Wake Forest Baptist Comprehensive Cancer Center.
+I have successfully served as principal investigator for numerous clinical trials and translational research projects, and I remain steadfast in my commitment as a medical oncologist to deliver the highest standard of care to my patients.